-- 3.2.7 HRAs of plans and strategies typically have to deal with a degree of uncertainty; very often, it is not possible to provide a detailed assessment of the effects of a proposal as many aspects simply cannot be fully defined at the strategy-level in the planning hierarchy.
-This is particularly true for options that will only be required over longer-term planning horizons, which are inevitably less defined than options that are required in the near term. - 3.2.8 Where the available information is fundamentally insufficient to complete a meaningful appropriate assessment, then case-practice (both for WRMPs and strategic plans in general) suggests some assessment may be deferred 'down the line' to a lower planning tier provided that certain criteria are met. - 3.2.9 This is usually only appropriate where there is sufficient certainty that the proposal can (with the implementation of established scheme-level measures that are known to be effective) avoid adverse effects on the integrity of European sites; and/or if appropriate investigation schemes are identified to resolve the uncertainty and commitments are made within the plan to not pursue an option if adverse effects are identified through these investigations. - 3.2.10 Case-practice in WRMP HRAs29 and the WRPG indicates that it may be acceptable to include Preferred Programme options with residual uncertainties provided that: - there is sufficient flexibility within the terms of the WRMP to ensure adverse effects can be avoided at the project level (e.g. the plan does not dictate specific pipeline routes or yields that cannot be deviated from); and/or - the option is not required within the first five years of the plan period, so allowing time for additional investigations to be completed; and - the uncertainty that this creates is mitigated at the plan-level by the inclusion of alternative options which: - will meet the required demand / deficit should the Preferred Programme option prove to have an unavoidable risk of adverse effects on the European sites in question; and - will not themselves have any adverse effect on any European sites. - 3.2.11 Note, this is not intended to provide a mechanism for the inclusion of options where there appears to be no reasonable way of avoiding adverse effects.
+planning horizons, which are inevitably less defined than options that are required in the near term.

+- 3.2.8 Where the available information is fundamentally insufficient to complete a meaningful appropriate assessment, then case-practice (both for WRMPs and strategic plans in general) suggests some assessment may be deferred 'down the line' to a lower planning tier provided that certain criteria are met. - 3.2.9 This is usually only appropriate where there is sufficient certainty that the proposal can (with the implementation of established scheme-level measures that are known to be effective) avoid adverse effects on the integrity of European sites; and/or if appropriate investigation schemes are identified to resolve the uncertainty and commitments are made within the plan to not pursue an option if adverse effects are identified through these investigations. - 3.2.10 Case-practice in WRMP HRAs30 and the WRPG indicates that it may be acceptable to include Preferred Programme options with residual uncertainties provided that: - there is sufficient flexibility within the terms of the WRMP to ensure adverse effects can be avoided at the project level (e.g. the plan does not dictate specific pipeline routes or yields that cannot be deviated from); and/or - the option is not required within the first five years of the plan period, so allowing time for additional investigations to be completed; and - the uncertainty that this creates is mitigated at the plan-level by the inclusion of alternative options which: - will meet the required demand / deficit should the Preferred Programme option prove to have an unavoidable risk of adverse effects on the European sites in question; and - will not themselves have any adverse effect on any European sites. - 3.2.11 Note, this is not intended to provide a mechanism for the inclusion of options where there appears to be no reasonable way of avoiding adverse effects.
 It should be noted that this flexibility is perhaps desirable in any case, since it is possible that a 'no adverse effect' option might be subsequently proven to have adverse effects when brought to the design stage.
 This approach allows for the WRMP to be compliant with the Habitats Regulations, since certainty over outcomes for the plan as a whole is provided. - 3.2.12 However, it is important to note that some uncertainties will remain (particularly with regard to 'in combination' effects) and for some options it will only be possible to fully assess any potential effects at the pre-project planning stage, when certain specific details are known; for example: construction techniques; site specific survey information; the precise timing of implementation; or the status of other projects that may operate 'in combination'.
 In addition, it may be several years before an option is employed, during which time other factors may alter the baseline or the likely effects of the option.